 None of the questions completely qualify or disqualify someone, but the overall score would.
 You may decide that anyone whose weighted answers add up to 40 or more is a good fit, or at least worth a job interview.

-To the survey respondent, the weighting is invisible.
-They see only the question.
+To the survey respondent, the weighted scale is invisible.
+They see only the question and answer options.

 You, however, see the difference when you look at the reports.
 Weighted scores and averages are provided in several reports:

 The bar graph report shows the weight for each answer and the score overall for the question.
 Compare the results here, with the unweighted results at the top and the weighted results below.
 Visually the bar chart looks the same, but it’s hard to discern the overall sentiment.
 With the weighted results, you can see that the overall response is 5.83.
 That gives you something by which to judge the typical job applicant (at least in regard to travel willingness).

 Also note, in passing, that people who don’t respond to the question are counted as NULL; their answers are not incorporated in the statistics.